cklapperich/arland-sync-fix/docs/ANALYSIS_SUMMARY.md

 - doitsujin atelier-sync-fix: https://github.com/doitsujin/atelier-sync-fix
 - Sophie 2 had CopyResource → Map(READ_WRITE) pattern causing sync
 - Arland has DYNAMIC WRITE → STAGING READ pattern with different flags

+## Doitsujin's solution to sophie 2 copyresource issues

+It's actually quite simple: Instead of doing all those nasty CopyResource calls on the GPU, we just do them on the CPU.

+However, we can't just map the GPU resources directly for the most part, so for each GPU resource that's being copied into a staging buffer, we create another staging buffer - but unlike the game, we keep it around, and update it each time the GPU resource itself gets updated.
+By the time the game calls CopyResource, the GPU may not be done using all those shadow resources yet, so we will still synchronize, but at worst we'll now synchronize with one single copy command from the previous frame, not with dozens of copy commands in the current frame.